shinmorino/qgate/docs/source/operators.rst

    measure(ref, qreg)     # qreg is measured somewhere before reset().
    ...
    if_(ref, 1, X(qreg))   # negate qreg when a measured value is 1.
+   ...
+   reset(qreg)            # resetting qreg to |0>

 Barrier
 ^^^^^^^

 Barrier operation works as barrier on quantum circuit optimization.
-Barrier can accept single or multiple qregs.
+Barrier operator can accept single or multiple qregs.

 .. code-block:: python